dariushghasemi/kidneyInCHRIS/README.md

 - The scripts written to be used for running GWAS on ln(eGFRcrea) and doing replication study in the CHRIS study were added to Github (Sat, 23:55, 02-Dec-23).

+- Unnecessary scripts like `CHRIS.R` were removed from git repository and stored in local computer (Sun, 19:35, 03-Nov-23).

 Dariush